-Taking a moment to pause, you hear the not-to-distant hum of cars on the QEW, interrupted by the sound of birds and squirrels who live in this forest.
+Taking a moment to pause, you hear the not-to-distant hum of cars on the QEW.

-Eventually you end up at another walk bridge and a view of the CNN bridge where on a regular basis the GO and VIA trains rattle past.
+Eventually you end up at another walk bridge and a view of the CNN bridge.
+Here GO and VIA trains rattle past on a regular basis.
 You can see a glimpse of the graffiti that decorates the bridge underneath.
 The trail ends here and you must turn back.

 Walking Trails in Burlington Get You Going

 Our brief early spring walk was a nice break from busy work lives, home renovations and other activities that kept us busy throughout the winter.
 The walking trails in Burlington are a mere minutes away for many residents in this city.
-We wanted to take advantage of the wonderful green space around us to change things up, and remind ourselves that we live in a world that has more to offer.
+We wanted to take advantage of the wonderful green space around us.

 TIP: Sherwood Forest Park also offers fields for other activities including baseball, rugby and soccer.
 Tennis courts are available for those who want to play.
 Parking is available.

 To learn more about other trails in Burlington, check out the city’s website for details.